Medical-Democrats/original-static-website/README.txt

 below ====== line below.

-The author of this website holds significant evidence supporting a belief that great iatrogenic harm is routinely inflicted upon myriad patients of many different healthcare institutions in many different countries without the patients realizing that they have been harmed because these patients have an insufficient understanding of medicine.
+The author of this website holds significant evidence supporting a belief that great iatrogenic harm is routinely and has been inflicted (for centuries) upon myriad patients of many different healthcare institutions in many different countries without the patients realizing that they have been harmed because these patients have an insufficient understanding of medicine.

 The Medical Democrat is a project that is attempting to make learning resources available to everyone that when thoroughly